In life there are certain people who you absolutely need to avoid. The same is true in business.

-- The marketing expert, who embarrassingly needs to attend networking groups because their own marketing doesn’t work.
+- The marketing expert, who embarrassingly needs to pester people on Linkedin because their own marketing doesn’t work.

-- The business guru who claims to be in high demand, yet offers free consultations.
+- The consultant or adviser who claims to be in high demand, yet offers free consultations.

 - The copywriter whose content is poorly-written and lacks impact.

-- The leadership expert who’s just like all the other leadership experts.
+- The creativity expert who’s just like all the other creativity experts.
 (Think about that for a moment).

 Others are trickier to spot

-- The social media guru, who used tricks to attract half a million followers.
+- The marketing consultant, who used tricks to attract a million social media followers.